apache/echarts-doc/en/option/partial/parallel.md

     [2,  25,  11,  21,  0.65,  34,  9,  'excellent'],
     [3,  56,  7,   63,  0.3,   14,  5,  'good'],
     [4,  33,  7,   29,  0.33,  16,  6,  'excellent'],
-    { // data item can also be Object，therefore special setting of lines can be included.
+    { // data item can also be Object, therefore special setting of lines can be included.
         value: [5,  42,  24,  44,  0.76,  40,  16, 'excellent']
         lineStyle: {...},
     }
     ...
 ]
 ```
-In data, every line is a 『data item』，every row belongs to a『dimension』.（like every row of data above means：『date』,『AQI index』, 『PM2.5』, 『PM10』, 『carbon monoxide value』, 『nitrogen dioxide value』, 『sulfur dioxide value』）。
+In data, every line is a 『data item』, every row belongs to a『dimension』.（like every row of data above means：『date』,『AQI index』, 『PM2.5』, 『PM10』, 『carbon monoxide value』, 『nitrogen dioxide value』, 『sulfur dioxide value』）。